 Sharrer left the services of the Union Pacific Coal company late in 1914 and for the next ten years worked in various Wyoming coal mines, including the Cambria Fuel company.

-Three years late, in September, 1929, Sharrer was appointed mine superintendent in charge of the properties at Hanna.
+Three years later, in September 1929, Sharrer was appointed mine superintendent in charge of the properties at Hanna.
 He remained in Hanna for more than ten years, and while there took an active part in community affairs.
-He served as mayor of the town and also was a member of the Hanna school board and the hospital commission.
+He served as mayor of the town and was a member of the Hanna school board and the hospital commission.

 Surviving Sharrer are his widow, Matilda, and a son, Jack.

 His body is to arrive in Rock Springs about noon today and will be taken to Rogan mortuary pending funeral arrangements.
 (Rock Springs Daily Rocket, Oct 19, 1946)

 The image below is Otto G. Sharrer, mine Superintendent at Hanna.
 He was enjoying the band concert upon the occasion of the 12th Annual Reunion of The Old Timers’ Association at Rock Springs and was requested to step aside long enough to be “snapped” by the official photographer.
 (UPCCEM, October 1936)

 My dad, Jack Sharrer (who grew up in Hanna and who also became a mining engineer) left my grandfather’s transit to me and my sisters.
 His transit was used in surveying in all the Wyoming mines in which O.G. worked over his career.
 It’s a beautiful instrument, as you can see from some of the photos attached.

 We are interested in donating the transit and tripod to your museum, which would bring it back to the place it was used for many years.
 If it could be displayed that would be great, although I understand your display space may be limited.
 We live in Denver and could certainly bring it to Hanna at some point, maybe this spring or summer.
 (Liz Sharrer)